vanillaSlice/the-mono/learning/development/the-pragmatic-programmer/README.md

   * Duplication can occur between developers, ensure communication
   * Make it easy to reuse
 * Orthogonality in computing refers to system independence
-  * Changes in on system do not affect any of the others
+  * Changes in one system do not affect any of the others
   * Eliminate effects between unrelated things
   * Orthogonal systems are reusable
 * There are no final decisions, build systems that can reverse decisions (e.g. database vendors)